 While on a journey of discovery in exotic India, beautiful young Ruth Barron falls under the influence of a charismatic religious guru.
 Her desperate parents then hire PJ Waters, a macho ...
 See full summary »

 Hideous Kinky is the story of two sisters (seven and five years old) traveling with their hippie mother from London to Morocco.
 They encounter many adventures, new experiences, and ...
 See full summary »

-The infamous writer, the Marquis de Sade of 18th Century France, is imprisoned for unmentionable activities at Charenton Insane Asylum.
+The infamous writer, the Marquis de Sade of 18th Century France, is imprisoned at Charenton Insane Asylum for unmentionable activities.
 He manages to befriend the young Abbé de Coulmier, who runs the asylum, along with a beautiful laundress named Madeline.
 Things go terribly wrong when the Abbe finds out that the Marquis' books are being secretly published.
 The emperor Napoleon contemplates sending Dr. Royer-Collard to oversee the asylum, a man famed for his torturous punishments.
 It could mean the end of Charenton and possibly the Marquis himself.
 Written by

 Emily H and Janette W

 70 of 88 people found this review helpful.

 Was this review helpful to you?